CuzImBisonratte/stream-overlay/README.md

 4. Select "Browser"
 5. Choose 1920x1080 as screen resolution
 6. Paste the URL of the overlay you want to use
+7. Remove everything from the "Custom CSS" section